Using embedded buttons for Apple Pay and Google Pay payments

 Parameters specific to Apple Pay and Google Pay

-When working with the functionality of embedded payment buttons, you can specify the following data relevant to Apple Pay or Google Pay payments in the payment_methods_options parameter.
+When working with the functionality of embedded payment buttons, you can specify the following data relevant to Apple Pay and Google Pay payments in the payment_methods_options parameter.

 Parameter Description